Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 Additional parameter to search a json file for additional snippets if needed.

 FindRelationshipGivenSentences(String word_one, String word_two, String[] list, int n=3):
 Instead of searching the web or a file, the sentences are already given and can be directly scored for the best n snippets.
+Only rates the list, does not attempt to find additional snippets.

 ScoreSentence(snippet, word_one, word_two, base_score=0):
 Scores a snippet based off of the algorithm mentioned below, returning an integer value that can be negative, 0, or positive.
-Starts with a default value of 0, but additional weights can be added
+Starts with a default value of 0, but additional weights can be added.
+Returns a SnippetDetails object, where the score can be extracted taking score element(i.e. returned_object.score)

 SearchJsonFile(word_one, word_two, path):
 Searches through the inputted json file for sentences/snippets that contain word one and/or word two.